vboyev-MSFT/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 ## Step 2: Install your sensors

-First, Defender for Identity requires some prerequisite work to ensure that your on-premises identity and networking components meet minimum requirements.
-Use the [Microsoft Defender for Identity prerequisites](/defender-for-identity/prerequisites) article as a checklist to ensure your environment is ready.
+Defender for Identity requires some prerequisite work to ensure that your on-premises identity and networking components meet minimum requirements for you to install the Defender for Identity sensor in your environment.

-Next, make sure that you have the necessary permissions and prerequisites in place to install the Defender for Identity sensor in your environment, and plan your capacity requirements.
-For more information, see [Plan capacity for Microsoft Defender for Identity deployment](/defender-for-identity/deploy/capacity-planning).

-When you're ready, download, install, and configure the Defender for Identity sensor on the domain controllers, AD FS, and AD CS servers in your on-premises environment.
+Once you're sure of your environment's readiness, plan your capacity, and verify connectivity to Defender for Identity.
+Then when you're ready, download, install, and configure the Defender for Identity sensor on the domain controllers, AD FS, and AD CS servers in your on-premises environment.

 | Step | Description | More information |
 |---|---|---|